 - Krav Maga focuses on neutralizing the threat by targeting the weak spots of his body and finishing the bout as soon as possible.
-However, BJJ is based around the ground game and clinches submissions.
+However, BJJ is based on the ground game and clinches submissions.
 You’ll need more time to end a jiu-jitsu fight.

-- BJJ targets major competitions, strict rule set, and popularity (it doesn’t work well against multiple foes).
+- BJJ targets major competitions, a strict rule set, and popularity (it doesn’t work well against multiple foes).
 However, Krav Maga focuses exclusively on self-defense.

 - Krav Maga is a no-gi martial art.
 The coaches put you into the fire right off the bat, your training partners wear everyday clothes (t-shirt, jacket, hoodie…).
 In BJJ, there are gi and no-gi training sessions.